15 Health Benefits of Walking 10,000 Steps a Day

 9. Strengthens Your Heart

-Luckily, frequent walks can keep many of those diseases and conditions at bay, including high blood pressure, high cholesterol, and diabetes.
+Luckily, frequent walks can keep many diseases and conditions at bay, including high blood pressure, high cholesterol, and diabetes.
 Frequent walking is one of the best things you can do for your heart and preventing heart disease from developing.

 10. Strengthens Your Bones and Reduces Your Risk of Osteoporosis